mdl29/donkeycarLPH/README.md

   ```
   afterwards, just create a folder with the car name at `ansible/config`.
 For our example we should create dababycar folder at `ansible/config/dababycar`.

-  In this folder we should to create two file :
+  In this folder we should to create two file configuration :
    - `ds4drv.env` --> ps4 controller color
    - `myconfig.py` --> donkeycar myconfig